fdioDocs/vpp-docs/docs/reference/vppcontainers/boxSetup.rst

 Doing this above command will take quite some time, since you are installing a VM and building VPP.
 Take a break and get some scooby snacks while you wait.

-To confirm it is up, we can show the status of our Vagrant boxes with:
+To confirm it is up, show the status and information of Vagrant boxes with:

 .. code-block:: shell